jsoconno/terraflow/docs.md

   --name TEXT                    The name to give the Terraform resource in
                                  the configuration.
 For example, 'main' or
                                  'this'.
-  --resource TEXT                The name of the terraform provider resource.
+  --kind TEXT                    The name of the terraform provider resource.
                                  [required]
+  --header-comment TEXT          A comment to add to the header of the
+                                 resource.
-  --terraform-filename TEXT      The name of the target Terraform file.
+  --terraform-filename TEXT      The name of file to store Terraform resources
+                                 in.
   --attribute-value-prefix TEXT  A prefix to give to all variables in the
                                  resource configuration.
 Useful for module
                                  development.
   --attribute-default TEXT       Default values for a given attributes in the
                                  format 'attribute=value'.
-  --ignore-attribute TEXT        Attributes to ignore in the configuration.
+  --exclude-attribute TEXT       Attributes to exclude in the configuration.
-  --dynamic-block TEXT           Blocks to make dynamic in the configuration.
-  --ignore-block TEXT            Blocks to ignore in the configuration.
+  --exclude-block TEXT           Blocks to exclude in the configuration.
-  --add-documentation-url        Add a link to the documentation above the
+  --add-terraform-docs-url       Add a link to the documentation above the
                                  resource.
-  --add-descriptions             Add descriptions inline with the code for all
+  --add-inline-descriptions      Add descriptions inline with the code for all
                                  resource attributes.
   --required-blocks-only         Only include required blocks in the resource
                                  configuration.